MartinDC/Challenges/TankChallenge/ReadMe.md

-Simple AI for Honeypot Code Challenge - Still in a unfinished
+Simple AI for Honeypot Code Challenge - Still in a unfinished state

+Features:
-Very verbose code, C compiled as C++.
+ - Very verbose code, C compiled as C++.

-Mixed style, uses Cpp features as I see fit.
+ - Mixed style, uses Cpp features as I see fit.

-Many bad choises and design, you should probably not learn from this : ]
+ - Many bad choises and design, you should probably not learn from this : ]